Country of origin: eritrea

 Language of the interview: Italian

-[r] Hello.
+[r] Hi.

 [r] Yes, yes.

-[i] What about language?
-The tigrin language?
+[i] But what about the language?
+The Tigrinya language?

 [i] So you have a brother?

-[r] Yes, I have an older brother.
+[r] Yes, I have an older brother

-[i] What does “a modo” mean?
+[i] What does ‘in style’ mean?

 [i] And do you have your traditional dress?